aligujjar01-pixel/Edge_detection-Project/README.md

 Execute the application using the Streamlit CLI:

-streamlit run main.py
+streamlit run edge_detector_app.py

 The application will automatically open in your default web browser.

-Key Features
+Core Features and Enhancements

-Feature

-Description

-Three Algorithms
+These points highlight the main capabilities and recent improvements for easy review (e.g., in a Git commit summary):

-Supports Canny (optimal edge detection), Sobel (gradient), and Laplacian (second derivative).
+Three Edge Algorithms: Supports Canny (optimal), Sobel (gradient), and Laplacian (second derivative) methods.

-Responsive UI

-Custom CSS styling provides a modern, high-contrast, off-white interface with a distinct sidebar.

-Optimized Performance

-Uses the @st.cache_data decorator to prevent the image decoding and core processing from running unnecessarily, ensuring smooth slider adjustments.
+Optimized Performance: Uses the @st.cache_data decorator to prevent unnecessary reprocessing, ensuring smooth slider adjustments.

-Interactive Controls
+Responsive and Modern UI: Features Custom CSS styling for a professional, high-contrast look, including a soft off-white background and a distinct sidebar.

+Intuitive Controls: Parameters are organized using Expander sections to reduce clutter, showing only the relevant options for the selected algorithm.

-Parameters are grouped into intuitive Expander sections.
-Canny thresholds are simplified into a single range slider.
+Single-Slider Thresholds: Canny edge detection parameters are simplified using a single range slider for combined control of lower and upper thresholds.

-Dynamic Metrics

-Key parameters (like Canny's Upper Threshold or Sobel's Kernel Size) are displayed prominently in the sidebar using st.metric widgets.
+Dynamic Metrics: Key parameter values (like Canny's Upper Threshold or Sobel's Kernel Size) are displayed in the sidebar using st.metric widgets for quick reference.

-Application Interface and Outputs
+Application Interface Summary

-The interface is divided into a control panel (sidebar) and the main visualization area.
+The interface is clearly separated into two functional areas:

-1. Parameter Adjustment UI
+1. Parameter Adjustment UI (Sidebar)

-The controls are organized within a dedicated sidebar.
-When an algorithm is selected, its parameters are displayed in an expanded section, along with a dynamic metric showing a key value.
+Controls are efficiently organized within the dedicated sidebar.

+Algorithm-specific parameters are hidden/shown via Expander sections.

+A dynamic metric displays the active value of a key parameter when an algorithm is selected.

-2. Side-by-Side Visualization
+2. Side-by-Side Visualization (Main Area)

-The main application area displays the results in a clear, contrasting side-by-side format within a dedicated container.
+The main area clearly displays the Original Image next to the Edge-Detected Output.

+Results are visually framed within a dedicated container with a high-contrast header.